Victoria Mander (née Price) BSc(Hons) MSc MCIEEM

-Bringing with me expertise and best practice from the international conservation sector, I apply best-practice techniques that are field-ready and practical.
+Bringing with me expertise from the international conservation sector, I apply best-practice techniques that are field-ready and practical.

 I don't believe in a one-size-fits-all approach.
 I've seen that intelligent planning and strong project management really does transform project outcomes and I aim to help more people achieve and bigger and better things in the places that they love.

 As a qualified project manager, I have led multiple programmes focused on delivering, species, habitat and social outcomes.

 Originally working at a national nature reserve in the UK, my particular interest is applying best-practice management in a pragmatic way, finding workable solutions for people on the ground, wherever that may be.

 Projects I have been involved in typically focus on community-centred approaches, with an emphasis on integrating social science.
 For example, my past research involved working with local communities to understand how fruit farming small-holders perceived the damage caused by wildlife, and what implications this had for the conservation of threatened species as well as management of tree crops.

 I know what donors look for; I have over four years experience as a grant manager for a number of conservation funding mechanisms; including the Flagship Species Fund (an initiative supported by Defra) and, the Rapid Response Facility (an emergency fund for UNESCO Natural World Heritage sites).
 In addition, I have reviewed grant proposals for multiple international foundations and government bodies, and continue to do so.